-If you have decided to remodel your bathroom, you may need to install new bathroom tile as part of the project.
-It's a job that can be done without a contractor over a weekend.Once you pick your tile and design style, you can simply follow these 9 steps to install bathroom tile in a way that makes your job easier.
+If you've decided to remodel your bathroom, you may need to install new bathroom tile as part of the project.
+It's a job that can be done without a contractor over a weekend.Once you pick your tile and design style, you can simply follow these 9 steps to install bathroom tile in a way that makes the job easier.

 Step 1 - Measure Your Space